 Star prints are corrected re-prints of congressional publications.
-Star prints supersede the original print of a report or document.
+Star prints supersede the original print of a report, document, print or hearing.
 Corrected re-prints may be identifiable by one or more stars, and sometimes the words "Star Print," at the lower left-hand corner of official paper and PDF title pages or covers.
 Web-friendly bill texts display stars in the top left margin (e.g., Star print of 114SRes22).

 submitted Senate amendment

 An amendment is submitted when a senator files his/her amendment at the desk with the clerk for possible future consideration by the Senate.
 A submitted amendment is not pending until it is formally proposed/offered by a senator.
 The term "filed" is sometimes used in lieu of "submitted."

 Both proposed and submitted amendments are numbered and printed in the Congressional Record.